-Our Moon provides bright but financially-disadvantaged young people with the skills, knowledge and dispositions to contribute to positive social change, providing access to higher education and personal, lifelong guidance.
+Our Moon gives bright but financially-disadvantaged young people the skills, knowledge and dispositions to contribute to positive social change, providing access to higher education and personal, lifelong guidance.

 We support these students in an eighteen month programme in the gap between school and university.
-It combines academic development with enhanced oral and written communication skills, volunteering and university guidance, to become intellectually curious, caring and respectful young citizens who seek to improve the lives of people within their community, country and continent.
+It combines academic development with enhanced oral and written communication skills, volunteering, university guidance, projects and internship opportunities to become intellectually curious, caring and respectful young citizens who seek to improve the lives of people within their community, country and continent.

 Sustainable Development Goals

-Our work is in line with the UN’s Sustainable Development Goal #4 of providing a quality education to all.
+Our work is in line with the UN’s Sustainable Development Goal (SDG) #4 of providing a quality education to all.
 While we are not a provider of scholarships, we are committed to helping young people in Zambia access available scholarships and succeed when they get to university.

 “The Sustainable Development Goals Framework emphasises the potential value of promoting international cooperation in higher education noting that by 2020 ‘there should be a substantial global expansion in the number of scholarship programmes available to developing countries for study in developed and developing countries’.
 Our Moon is committed to the furtherance of this goal and ideal.
 In a world of gross inequalities, such work is worthy of support”.